Dental Implants Fort Collins

 How are Dental Implants Put in?

 There are different procedures for putting in a dental implant, depending on the type of implant you choose.
-As mentioned, there are only two main kinds of implants (endosteal and subperiosteal), but there are various options to choose from within those two types.
-For example there is:
+As mentioned, there are only two main kinds of implants (endosteal and subperiosteal), but there are various options for implant positioning, placement and the number of teeth being replaced:

 1. Single Tooth Implant – With this option, the implant replaces an entire tooth root.
 This is generally the preferred choice if you’re lacking a single tooth, and it’s the best way to keep your jaw bone structurally sound.
 Single implants work especially well for replacing front teeth and molars, as they so closely resemble and work like real teeth.

 In this procedure, your Fort Collins dentist, oral surgeon, or periodontist will affix the implant to the jaw and allow it several months to heal and integrate with the bone.
-Once things are adequately healed, the dentist will take a final impression for your prosthetic tooth, and within a few weeks the replacement tooth will be ready to go in.
+Once things are adequately healed, Dr. Owens and his team will take a final impression for your prosthetic tooth, and within a few weeks the replacement tooth will be ready to go in.

 2. Multiple Tooth Implant-Supported Bridge – This type of implant is used when you’re missing several teeth.
 It is somewhat similar to a traditional, fixed bridge except it doesn’t depend on nearby teeth for support.

-An implant-supported bridge is attached to the gums using the same procedures as a single tooth implant, with a similar amount of time needed for healing and impressions before the prosthetic teeth are put in.
+An implant-supported bridge is inserted into the jaw bone using the same procedures as a single tooth implant, with a similar amount of time needed for healing and impressions before the prosthetic teeth are put in.
+However, with this option, we can easily add 3 or more teeth that are supported by 2 (or more) implants.

 Getting implant-supported dentures is essentially the same process as an implant-supported bridge but more extensive.
-In this procedure, implants are put in at various points along the gum line.
-Once they bond with the jaw and heal, they’ll work as the frame for a whole set of dentures.
+In this procedure, implants are put in at various points along the jaw bone.
+Once they bond with the jaw and heal, there will be a few follow up appointments for fittings and cosmetic consults.
+We take a little more time up front with this option to ensure that the final result is just perfect and restores your natural smile!

 Are Dental Implants Worth the Price?